-The face validation of the research instrument was made by the researcher's supervisor and an expert in test and measurement.
-The items in the questionnaire were properly worded to meet the respondent's level of understanding and each variable was properly measured.
+The face validation of the research instrument will be made by the researcher's supervisor and an expert in test and measurement.
+The items in the questionnaire will be properly worded to meet the respondent's level of understanding and each variable will be properly measured.